stujampur/xpmgla.github.io/dates/index.md

 ## Next meeting

-The next meeting of the XPMGla group will take place from **15:00-17:00** on the **27th of May**, in **Room 201, 11 University Gardens**.
+The next meeting of the XPMGla group will take place from **15:00-17:00** on the **10th of June**, in **Room 201, 11 University Gardens**.
 Please bring your own laptop/device if you intend to use one, and feel free to attend for the full two hours or drop in and/or out as required.

 If you are not able to make the next meeting please also feel free to come along at a later date, or [contact]({{ site.url }}/contact/) the organisers if you would like to contribute to the group offsite.